-Figure 2 Overall Survival According to (A) Biologic Subtype, (B) Disease-Free Survival, (C) Age, and (D) Metastatic Site With P = .534, No Difference in Prognosis Was Found For Different Histotypes according to year of relapse.
-The authors found an improvement in OS in the more recent cohorts.
-Despite this result, the authors declared that the patients who experienced relapsed in the earlier periods were treated with adjuvant chemotherapy, probably because they were at a higher risk of relapse than the more recent cohorts.2
+Figure 2 Overall Survival According to (A) Biologic Subtype, (B) Disease-Free Survival, (C) Age, and (D) Metastatic Site With P = .534, No Difference in Prognosis Was Found For Different Histotypes

-Another study, conducted by Andre et al5 in 2004, showed an OS benefit in patients with MBC diagnosed after 1994, a period of introduction of taxanes and new aromatase inhibitors, versus patients diagnosed before this year, especially in HR-positive breast cancer.
+Another study, conducted by Andre et al in 2004, showed an OS benefit in patients with MBC diagnosed after 1994, a period of introduction of taxanes and new aromatase inhibitors, versus patients diagnosed before this year, especially in HR-positive breast cancer.
 The authors concluded that this benefit could be attributed to the introduction of new treatments for metastatic disease.

-A further confirmation of this hypothesis was reached the next year by Gennari et al,4 who studied patients whose disease relapsed between 1983 and 2001, finding an OS benefit evident from 1994.
+A further confirmation of this hypothesis was reached the next year by Gennari et al, who studied patients whose disease relapsed between 1983 and 2001, finding an OS benefit evident from 1994.
 In this study, the use of taxanes was significantly associated with an improved OS, suggesting once again that the use of these drugs was the only contributing factor to the prognosis.